University of Zielona Góra

 The University of Zielona Góra was founded on 1 September 2001 as a result of a merger between Zielona Góra's Pedagogical University, which was founded in 1971 and Technical University, which was founded in 1965.
 It is one of the newer universities in Poland.
 Main buildings are located in two campuses: "A" on Podgórna street and "B" on Wojska Polskiego street.
 The President's office is located near the Old Town on Licealna Street.

 Faculties

-The University of Zielona Góra runs 12 faculties and 1 branch faculty:
+The University of Zielona Góra consists of 7 faculties: